Sandeep2027/Sust-AI-nability/README.md

-Simple Instructions for Running the Project:
+ Instructions for Running the Project:

 Set up the environment:
 Make sure you have Python installed (preferably Python 3.x).